 You can choose any of the Las Vegas hotels and have a great experience, especially if you plan on seeing the city instead of staying in your room, but my friend and I prefer to stay at the Bellagio because it's nostalgic for us.

-Location is everything on the Strip, and the Bellagio has it all.
+A prime location is everything on the Strip, and the Bellagio has it.

 The Bellagio boasts several luxury shops, a variety of restaurants that include fine dining and a buffet serving all-you-can-eat crab legs, and an extensive pool area (with one heated pool open in the winter).
 Within it's wall, you'll find an ornate conservatory and botanical garden that changes several times a year, a fine art gallery, and one of the most popular Cirque du Soliel shows running, "O".